School Advisor Articles

 Modern education demands more than just a traditional classroom experience.
 It includes a dynamic approach that equips students to tackle the challenges that await them in university and beyond — something Aisha Hassan can attest to.

-Aisha’s educational journey took shape at Alice Smith School, a transformative international school that left an indelible mark on her life.
+Aisha’s educational journey took shape at Alice Smith School, a transformative international school in Malaysia that left an indelible mark on her life.
 Her time at this school spanned from Reception at the tender age of four to Year 11, a formative period during which she forged lifelong friendships.
 These connections, formed within the school's diverse student body, continue to be her pillars of support, scattered as they are across the globe.

 From the age of four, Aisha's educational journey has been an experience that influenced her future path.